DriverGaze360: OmniDirectional Driver Attention with Object-Level Guidance: Related Work

 \subsection{Driver Attention Prediction}

 Driver attention prediction has advanced alongside the rise of large-scale driver-attention datasets.
 Early work such as DR(eye)VE~\cite{drveeye} employed a multi-sensor CNN pipeline using RGB, semantic segmentation, and optical flow to approximate human gaze.
 BDD-A~\cite{bdda} leveraged AlexNet~\cite{alexnet} features with ConvLSTMs to capture short-term temporal cues from front-facing video.
 SCAFNet~\cite{dadanet} is a method of simultaneous processing and fusion of RGB and semantic images.
-MEDIRL~\cite{medirl} used maximum entropy depth inverse reinforcement learning.
+SAGE~\cite{sage} treats all road users as a single foreground class, adding it to saliency ground truth, and performing foreground-background classification.
+ASIAFNet~\cite{asiaf} combines short-temporal motion features with object-level attention estimation, using bounding box detection and binary classification.
+While MEDIRL~\cite{medirl} used maximum entropy depth inverse reinforcement learning.
 More recent approaches explore richer context: FBLNet~\cite{fblnet} introduces a feedback loop to simulate driver experience and uses dual CNN-Transformer encoders; SCOUT+~\cite{scout_map} encodes bird's‐eye‐view road geometry via a map encoder and couples it with image embeddings to improve driver attention prediction at safety‐critical scenarios and intersections.

 However, these methods operate on narrow field‐of‐view forward imagery and thus fail to represent the full 360$^\circ$ attention field that real drivers deploy.
 We show their performance degrades on panoramic inputs, limiting applicability to omnidirectional perception.
 In contrast, DriverGaze360‐Net pairs each panoramic frame with object-level semantic labels (e.g., vehicles, pedestrians, traffic signals) to identify attended entities, yielding stronger saliency performance and improved real‐world generalization.